ben-rampel/426ProjectBackend/README.md

 # API Description

+## Non-public endpoints require a JWT Token in an Authorization Header ("Authorization: Bearer ...")

 ## /users/  \[Public\]

 GET: View all registered users: id, username, avatar url (not implemented), and an array of their scores on the tower defense game